tf7software/tf7software/README.md

 I'm currently  working on a couple of apps and vst plugins

+#### Some repos may not live for long, due to DMCA Takedowns, so copy our repos while you can!

-I am in charge of posting and updating all the old "Liberators" by rhenrywarren
+I am posting and updating all the old "Liberators" by rhenrywarren